wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 #### Custom Two-Way Bindings

-If we wanted to ditch the `Save` button in favor of having the view input call `saveUsername()` as the user is typing, SwiftUI's `Binding<T>` type behaves much like a property on an object by providing a two-way getter and a setter for a wrapped value.
+If we wanted to ditch the `Save` button in favor of having the view input call `save(username:)` as the user is typing, SwiftUI's `Binding<T>` type behaves much like a property on an object by providing a two-way getter and a setter for a wrapped value.
 We can utilize this to trick the `TextField` view into thinking it has read/write access to the view state's `username` property.

 A custom `Binding<T>` can be created as a view state extension property, as a `@Binding` property on the view, or on the fly right within the view's code, like so: